Notes and Takeaways from How will you measure your life?

 A bit about Clayton

 Clayton M. Christensen was a best-selling author, academic, and business consultant.
-He wrote The Innovator's Dilemma, which is one of the most influential business books I’ve ever read.
-He also was a professor at Harvard Business School and a leader in the LDS (“mormon”) church.
+He wrote The Innovator's Dilemma, one of the most influential business books I’ve ever read.
+He was also a professor at Harvard Business School and a leader in the LDS (“Mormon”) church.

-Instead of telling people what to think, teach them how to think —> so they can reach the correct decision on their own.
+Instead of telling people what to think, teach them how to think.
+Help them learn how to arrive at the correct decision on their own.

-When people ask you what they think, try not to answer the question directly —> Focus on sharing how you would think through the topic yourself, based on our own mental models, knowledge, and experience… (This might not give them the answer, but will give them some new ways of thinking so they can come to their own conclusion.)
+When people ask you for help, try not to answer the question or do the work for them.
+Instead, share how you might think through the topic based on mental models, knowledge, and experience.
+This might not give them the answer, but it will give them new ways of thinking.

 How will you measure your life?

-In this article, Clayton discusses an exercise he puts his students through on the last day of class.
-He ask his students to answer three questions about themselves:
+In his famous article, “How Will You Measure Your Life?”, Clayton Christensen discusses an exercise he puts his students through on the last day of a class.
+He asks his students to answer three questions about themselves:

 How can I be sure that I’ll be happy in my career?